 Dr Hendeby is also in the Wild Life Security initiative and its Vinnova financed project “Smarta Savanner” intended to develop solutions to help protect and document endangered spices.
 In this project he coordinates and has technical lead for many of the different efforts to develop cheap, portable, and efficient methods and technical solutions to protect endangered wildlife.
 This allows him to work with both rather low-level sensor data as well as with higher level of abstraction in algorithm and demonstrator development.

 Research will focus on methods for multi-target tracking based on audiovisual (AV) data.
 While sound can support and complement visual object tracking, the combination remains highly underutilized.
 The probabilistic framework of random finite sets (RFS) offers an appealing approach for inference when both data modes involve a random number of measurements per frame.
 RFS also provides a flexible foundation with strong data compression, which is crucial for real-time and collaborative settings, enabling decision support while meeting communication requirements.
 The research will involve developing novel RFS estimators for AV data, leveraging state-of-the-art detectors and classifiers from each domain.
 Achieving efficient and accurate tracking necessitates investigating fundamentals such as Cramér-Rao lower bounds, optimal sub-pattern assignment, and covariance intersection.
 These findings will be integrated into estimators like the Poisson multi-Bernoulli mixture for both single and collaborative multi-target tracking.
-The results will be disseminated and made available to a wider audience, including an open benchmark dataset with associated software
+The results will be disseminated and made available to a wider audience, including an open benchmark dataset with associated software.

 Methods for distributed learning of augmented state-space models will be researched.
 This class of models enables domain knowledge to be incorporated in the learning process to guarantee a minimum of perfor- mance and enable an efficient learning process; still they are flexible enough to permit learning of partially unknown model dynamics and inputs.
 Thus, the targeted methods are foreseen to play an important role to realize large-scale sensing systems.
 Focus of the research will be on learning of state-space models augmented with sparse Gaussian process models.
 To enable distributed and efficient learning of the mod- els, techniques for distributed Gaussian process regression, such as Bayesian commit machines and inner product quantization, will be integrated with distributed filter algorithms, such as covariance intersection, consensus, and diffusion Kalman filters.
 The use of information-gain based active learning strategies to streamline the learning process, both on local and global scale, will be investigated.

-Peng Liu.
-(Co-supervisor)
+Peng Liu (Co-supervisor)

 Gustav Zetterqvist (Co-supervisor)